evanstaffen/Medical-Transcript-Classification/README.md

 While the first two approaches displayed similar results, the second approach improved the accuracy, precision, recall and F1-scores by roughly 3-4%.
 The second approach involved both vectorizing the text as well as using the topic weights created from the NMF model as inputs into each model.

+When trying to remove words too common throughout the documents, it actually led to a less effective classification model.
+The best results can be found in the gensim notebooks folder, in the `gensim_modeling.ipynb` notebook

 # Evaluation and Conclusion
 Ultimately, using Gensim and SpaCy for preprocessing, combined with NMF topic distributions and then a Logistic Regression ended up achieving the best results.